smnorris/bcfishpass/data/README.md

 Update the barrier status of PSCIS crossings (for bcfishpass modelling only).
 PSCIS submissions can be slow, support planning by adding barrier status of a crossing before a submission is made.

+## wcrp.csv

+A list of watershed groups and target species for CWF WCRP reporting.

 ## wsg_species_presence.csv